-There should be no one standing or sitting beyond either end line (except where permanent seating exists), nor within 6 yards of the far sideline or within 15 yards of the bench sideline (roughly; see the field diagram on p.
-5 of the 2010 NFHS rule book).
+There should be no one standing or sitting beyond either end line (except where permanent seating exists), nor within 6 yards of the far sideline or within 15 yards of the bench sideline (roughly; see the field diagram in the NFHS rule book).
 For safety reasons, the officials should not allow the game to start or to continue if there are people in these areas.

 The site manager or home-team head coach (even at neutral sites) is responsible for making sure these areas are clear.

 The officials will never allow a game to be played if they do not believe it can be done safely.
 They will ignore pressure from coaches, players, and parents: if the officials don’t think the field is safe, do not play the game unless adjustments can be made to make it safe.
 A great example of this is permanent soccer goals on the end line: if needed, move the end line up and play on a short field rather than risk having a player get body checked into a post.